 However, the lawsuit over the VAT rebate mechanism is still pending before the Appellate Division.
-If Appellate Division ruled that Grameenphone would be required to pay VAT and would not get rebate for this VAT, Grameenphone's financial exposure for this licence would increase by 15% (i.e. BDT 4,876,800,000) of the licence renewal fee.
+If the Hon'ble Appellate Division rules that Grameenphone would be required to pay VAT and would not be able to exercise the right to claim rebate for this VAT, Grameenphone's financial exposure on capitalised License Renewal Fee for this would increase by 15% (i.e. BDT 4,876,800,000).